 LARGE INTESTINE (COLON) – The part of the digestive tract, after the small intestine, where the waste products of digestion are accumulated, dehydrated, and prepared for excretion.
 The water, salts (sodium), and some vitamins of bacterial origin are also absorbed in the large intestine (colon).
 The end of the colon, or rectum and anus, expels feces.

 METABOLIC TYPING – A testing tool to determine an individual eating and supplement program based on the way in which a person processes nutrients into the biochemical tools and structures they need to maintain optimal health.

-PERISTALSIS – The muscular contractions that move digestive material through the entire length of the digestive tract.
+PERISTALSIS – The involuntary muscular contractions that move material through the entire length of the digestive tract.
 In a healthy person, colonic peristalsis occurs one to three times per day in order to move the contents of the entire length of the colon into the rectum.
-Since colonic peristalsis occurs only intermittently, unlike the continual rhythmic contractions of the small intestine, the colon cleanse can be used safely and with regularity without disrupting a healthy peristaltic rhythm.
+Since colonic peristalsis occurs only intermittently, unlike the continuous rhythmic contractions of the small intestine, the colon cleanse can be used safely and with regularity without disrupting a healthy peristaltic rhythm.

 RECTUM – A segment of the colon that is continuous with the sigmoid, just in front of and before the anal canal.
 The rectum usually contains three crosswise and crescent-shaped sections which overlap when the large intestine (colon) is empty.
 The rectum is approximately 5 inches (13 centimeters) long.

 SIGMOID – A naturally twisted segment of the colon that connects the rectum to the descending colon.
 This area of the colon is rich with portal veins, which carry blood and other substances to the liver.
 The sigmoid is 16 inches (41 centimeters) long.